josh-jc2203604/SimpleLogger/README.md

 5. In order to end the script, the user can press the "Esc" key.

 ## Disclaimer
 This software is for educational and research purposes only.
 Unauthorized use of keyloggers may violate privacy laws and terms of service.
-The author holds no responsibility for any misuse of this tool.